-Copies of the unedited review team report, the program's response, and other pertinent documents shall be sent to the Chancellor, Provost/EVC, responsible Dean and the UCM Office of the Academic Senate, as well as the Senate-Administration Committee on Assessment and Planning (SACAP).
+Copies of the unedited review team report, the program's response, and other pertinent documents shall be sent to the Chancellor, Provost/EVC, responsible Dean and the UCM Office of the Academic Senate.
 File copies of these documents, along with the original self-study and the results of the student and faculty surveys, will be stored in the Office of the Academic Senate.
 A brief summary of the programs reviewed and GC actions are included in the GC Annual Report to the Academic Senate, Merced Division.